-Yes, both the Endeavour/Endeavour II and the Islander offer the same level of Internet access.
-It is purchased by the minute (30 minutes for $22.50; 100 minutes for $55; and 250 minutes for $100).
-You may access wifi on your laptop, tablet, or phone to check email, social media, or surf the web, but since our ships are so remote you’ll most often find that the Internet connection is not powerful enough to support Skype or video chat.
+Yes.
+One hour of Wi-Fi per day per person is complimentary aboard both National Geographic Endeavour II and National Geographic Islander.
+Additional time be purchased by the minute (30 minutes for $22.50; 100 minutes for $55; and 250 minutes for $100).
+You may access Wi-Fi on your laptop, tablet, or phone to check email, social media, or surf the web, but since our ships are so remote you’ll most often find that the Internet connection is not powerful enough to support Skype or video chat.
 If you choose not to travel with a computer, there are Internet kiosks available.

 If you wish to leave a gratuity, as a tipping guideline we recommend $180 per guest per week aboard the ship.
 The gratuities will be divided among the Naturalist guides and crewmembers on board.